The Sum-check Protocol #

 MvPolynomial

-Other files will deal with implementations of the protocol, and we will prove that those implementations derive security from that of the abstract protocol.
+In the future, we will have files that deal with implementations of the protocol, and we will prove that those implementations derive security from that of the abstract protocol.

 Protocol Specification #